 Wilson College has a long track record with regard to its commitment to environmental science and sustainability.
 Since 1994, Wilson has housed the Fulton Center for Sustainability Studies, which provides a wide range of projects and programming aimed at furthering education about sustainable practices and lifestyles.
-The Fulton Center is educting students of all ages for humane stewardship of our communitites and our world
+The Fulton Center is educating students of all ages for humane stewardship of our communities and our world

 Certified Naturally Grown